gliverCouto/glivercouto.github.io/_projects/api-documentation.md

 ### Problem ###

-The software architecture transformations at the client highlighted the need for APIs documentations for these new microservices and the selection of an appropriate tool.
+The software architecture transformations at the client highlighted the need for APIs documentations for these new microservices and the selection of an appropriate tool for internal implementation.

 ### Contribuition ###